 More serious risks associated with content are illegal downloading, malicious advertising which installs spyware or viruses on your device and websites which try to gather your personal information.

-Take action: Report scam emails to Action Fraud, report criminal online content to the Internet Watch Foundation,
+Take action: Report scam emails to Action Fraud, and report harmful content to Report Harmful Content - We Help You Remove Content

 My Experience: I think that if everyone online would really think about what they posted before they did, and of what the consequences could be, then there would be no cyberbullying and we would all be happier - Anti-Bullying Survey 2014-15.